Claiming Wrongful Death for Trucking Accident

 Wrongful death refers to a legal remedy for recovering compensation due to the intentional, reckless or negligent actions of one person or entity, causing the death of your loved one.
 When an accident occurs, the injured party may ordinarily file an action for personal injury against the negligent driver or party.
 However, when the accident victim dies as a result of the crash, the case may become one for wrongful death.

 In the State of Nevada, the heirs and personal representatives of the deceased may file the action for wrongful death.
 Heirs of the deceased include:

 - Domestic partner

 - Parents of the deceased, only if there is no spouse or child

 Other persons as well may file a claim for wrongful death if they can show that they were actually dependent on the deceased person at the time of their death.
 Thus, stepchildren or stepparents, or a minor child who, while not legally related to the deceased, relied on the deceased for support for a period of time prior to the accident.

-Determining liability for wrongful death, and working out the fine technical requirements for filing a claim for compensation, are best handled by a personal injury attorney.
+Determining liability for wrongful death, and working out the fine technical requirements for filing a claim for compensation, are best handled by a Henderson truck accident attorney.
 In Las Vegas and in other parts of Nevada, the David Boehrer Law Firm has years of experience in wrongful death cases, helping the loved ones of accident victims recover and move on from a tragic event.